alexjgreig/converge/README.md

 # Converge
-Converge utilises sophisticated blockchain technology to become a platform for asset management and transactions.
+Converge is a decentralised blockchain for sophisticated asset management, transactions and data verification.
+Utilisng an intelligent consensus mechanism and concepts such as smart contracts, converge will efficiently manage financial aspects of business.